 Here are the details for the game.

 The analysis is a bit tricky because: (A) the TO may directly result in lost EP for the offense but (B) only modifies the EP for the team gaining the TO because the team gaining the TO would have gotten another possession even without the TO (due to a punt, KO after a TD, KO after a field goal, etc.).
 The Net EP Gain must take into account the potential EP gain without the TO.
 The EP gain without the turnover is based on where the field position would have been for the next possession if the TO had not occurred.

-The expected point data has been revised this week to reflect updated data from Brian Fremeau at BCFToys (he also posts at Football Outsiders).
-Fremeau has updated his data to reflect all offensive possession played in 2007-2010 FBS vs. FBS games.
+The expected point calculations are based on data from Brian Fremeau at BCFToys (he also posts at Football Outsiders).
+Fremeau's data reflects all offensive possessions played in 2007-2010 FBS vs. FBS games.
 I "smoothed" the actual data.